microsoft/playwright/docs/src/test-api/class-testoptions.md

 * since: v1.10

 ## property: TestOptions.storageStateName
-* since: v1.28
+* since: v1.29
 - type: <[string]>

-Name of the [Storage] entry that should be used to initialize [`property: TestOptions.storageState`].
-The value must be written to the storage before creatiion of a browser context that uses it (usually in [`property: TestProject.setup`]).
+Name of the [TestStorage] entry that should be used to initialize [`property: TestOptions.storageState`].
+The value must be written to the test storage before creation of a browser context that uses it (usually in [`property: TestProject.setup`]).
 If both this property and [`property: TestOptions.storageState`] are specified, this property will always take precedence.

 ## property: TestOptions.testIdAttribute